nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

 For more on this choice and why I advocate for structs, see [Matt Diephouse’s post](https://matt.diephouse.com/2017/12/when-not-to-use-an-enum/).

-## ...But You Probably Want to Iterate
+## …But You Probably Want to Iterate

 While I've established that I think structs are the right tool for this job, regardless of implementation, it will often be valuable to **iterate over this set of static values**.
 Maybe you want to show a modal UI with all of the supported `AppTheme` values, or list the supported countries, or you want to snapshot test the JSON representation of all of the user roles.
 Admittedly, this is the one area where `enum`s have a leg up - Apple supports this out of the box by just conforming to [CaseIterable](https://developer.apple.com/documentation/swift/caseiterable):
 ```swift